pwntester/ysoserial.net/README.md

                         XmlSerializer
                         DataContractSerializer
                         YamlDotNet < 5.0.0
-        PSObject (PSObject Gadget by Oleksandr Mirosh and Alvaro Munoz.
+        PSObject (PSObject Gadget by Alvaro Munoz and Oleksandr Mirosh.
 Target must run a system not patched for CVE-2017-8565 (Published: 07/11/2017))
                 Formatters:
                         BinaryFormatter
                         ObjectStateFormatter